eclemens/atom-url-handler/README.md

 # Atom URL Handler on Linux (Ubuntu based)

-Enables Atom to open URL Scheme atom:// and txmt:// like these:
+Enables Atom to open URL Scheme atm:// and txmt:// like these:

-`atom://open/?url=file:///etc/passwd&line=10&column=2`
+`atm://open/?url=file:///etc/passwd&line=10&column=2`

+Note: We would have liked to have used atom:// as a protocol, but that is already taken and used for other purposes by Atom itself.

 ## Installation